OpenIPC/builder/README.md

 ### Existing problems

-- Device TP-Link Tapo C110
-    - NOR flash 8M is small, and the WiFi driver SSW101B is very large and the QR scanner currently does not fit into the firmware
+- On some devices NOR flash 8M is small, and the WiFi driver is very large and the QR scanner currently does not fit into the firmware

 ### Technical support and donations